-This is Giotto's Adoration of the Magi and the artist has used both the Buon and Secco techniques in this painting.
+This is Giotto's Adoration of the Magi, and the artist has used both the Buon and Secco techniques in this painting.

-absorbed into the structure of the plaster but forms a surface layer which tends to flake off and is therefore not so permanent as Buon fresco.
+Secco fresco is used on dry plaster, the pigment is applied using egg or size as the medium and as a binder for the paint.
+In the secco fresco technique, the paint is not absorbed into the structure of the plaster but forms a surface layer which tends to flake off and is therefore not so permanent as Buon fresco.
 Secco fresco is often used in conjunction with the buon method, secco is faster and allows for mistakes to be corrected.

-A third type of fresco, mezzo-fresco, common at the end of the sixteenth century, was an intonaco that was painted when the surface was almost dry.
+The third type of fresco, mezzo-fresco, common at the end of the sixteenth century, was an intonaco that was painted when the surface was almost dry.
 The pigment only slightly penetrates the surface of the plaster retaining much of the colour that varied considerably when painting into wet plaster.

-Instead of using the red pigment sinopia for the under painting many artists used preparatory drawings on paper.
-The drawings would be held against the wall and the main lines pricked through, a bag of soot would be banged along the holes producing dots giving the outline of the work.
+Instead of using the red pigment sinopia for the underpainting many artists used preparatory drawings on paper.
+The drawings would be held against the wall and the main lines pricked through; a bag of soot would be banged along the holes producing dots giving the outline of the work.
 Given that fresco painting did not allow mistakes to be easily rectified, the drawings became important in producing a coherent composition for the finished work.